 - California requires EMTs to have a valid social security number and a clean criminal record.

 - Students must complete three online courses through the Federal Emergency Management Agency by the first week of class.

-- They must also obtain an American Heart Association BLS for Healthcare Providers CPR card by the second week of class, and an LA County Fire Safety card by the fourth week of class.
+- They must also obtain an American Heart Association BLS for Healthcare Providers CPR card and a blue LA County Fire Safety card by the third week of class.